 You'll never want to try drugs more after listening to track four on Days Before Rodeo.
 This is essentially a drug-induced 808s & Heartbreak track with some signature Travis trap blending well with an electric guitar.
 Through this chilled, laid back beat, he opens up about falling in love while experiencing the side effects of being high.
 This track showcases how versatile Scott can be musically, a skill that continues to serve him well.

 God this song is so good.
-From the auto crooning that Travis is known for is at its peak to the melodic contrast of Kacy Hill's heavenly vocals – it creates such a fantastic balance of sweet and savory.
+From the auto-crooning that Travis is known for is at its peak to the melodic contrast of Kacy Hill's heavenly vocals, the track creates such a fantastic balance of sweet and savory.
 “90210” also melds Scott’s past and present together as one as he sings about his life in LA at the beginning.

 1. "Oh My / Dis Side"

 "Oh My / Dis Side" goes from speeding on the highway during rush hour to a chill slow drive by the ocean at night.
 The track is best of both worlds.
-The production on "Oh My" is an instant banger, with a guitar heavy slapper that slowly transitions into a beautiful relaxing, R&B sample melody.
-Featuring sensational adlibs from Quavo who adds so much charisma without even having a verse.
-As soon as you hear “I’m counting up nothing but Benjamin’s right now (Money!)” you're instantly pressing repeat.
+The production on "Oh My" is an instant banger, with a guitar heavy slapper that slowly transitions into a beautifully relaxing R&B sample melody.
+It features sensational adlibs from Quavo, who adds so much charisma without even having a verse.
+As soon as you hear - “I’m counting up nothing but Benjamin’s right now (Money!)” - you're instantly pressing repeat.